 The Contrast slider applies a non-linear contrast type adjustment.
 In Photoshop terms it is equivalent to applying an 'S' shape curve to the image.
 But unlike the Contrast slider in the legacy version of Photoshop's Brightness/Contrast image adjustment, the Camera Raw Contrast slider never forces the levels to clip at either end of the tonal scale and is completely safe to use.
 A positive contrast adjustment creates a steeper 'S' shape type curve which therefore increases the image contrast, while a negative Contrast adjustment flattens the curve to create an inverse 'S' shaped curve that flattens the contrast.
-Figure 9 shows a simulation of how the Contrast adjustment to a Photoshop image.
+Figure 9 shows a simulation of how the Contrast adjustment would look if it were applied as a Curve adjustment to a Photoshop image.
 Note that the curve shape is also affected by the Brightness amount and the curves shown here represent the contrast curve shape for when Brightness is at its default (+50) setting.